Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `curStage` - The current stage of the song.
 - `curBpm` - The current BPM of the song.
 - `bpm` - The starting BPM of the song.
-- `scrollSpeed` - The starting Scroll speed of the song.
+- `scrollSpeed` - The starting scroll speed of the song.
 - `crochet` - The interval between Beat hits.
 - `stepCrochet` - The interval between Step hits.
 - `songLength` - The song duration in milliseconds.
-- `songName` - The song name to be chosen.
+- `songName` - The current song name of the song.
-- `isStoryMode` - Tells if its in story mode.
+- `isStoryMode` - Tells if it's in story mode.
 - `difficulty` - Returns the difficulty ID number.
 - `difficultyName` - Returns the difficulty name to be chosen.
+- `weekRaw` - Returns the raw current week number.
+I am 99% doubt you will ever use this ever in your life.
 - `week` - Returns the properly formatted current week file name.
-- `weekRaw` - Returns the raw current week number.
-I doubt you will ever use this, but hey, just in case you do, its here.
 - `currentModDirectory` - Checks the current mod directory.

 <details><summary><b>All Shortcut to:</b></summary>